Gershom Bassey: Career

-Bassey is the band leader of Africa's largest street band called Masta Blasta which participates in the Calabar Carnival annually.

 In the run up to the 2019 elections during the People's Democratic Party primaries, Bassey reportedly had a confrontation with his opponent Ntufam Ekpo Okon which eventually led to a fight and postponement of the primaries by the Cross River State Senatorial Primary Election Committee.
 It was also reported that supporters of Ntufam Ekpo Okon attacked the motorcade of Bassey.
 Following the attack on Bassey, Ntufam Okon was disqualified by the Cross River State Senatorial Primary Election Committee and Bassey emerged the winner.

 In February 2019, the election was held and Bassey emerged the winner.

-Sponsored Bills
+Sponsored bills

 During the 8th National Assembly, he sponsored several bills namely: